 Another thing you might know about me is that I’m trying to include kefir in baking as much as I can.
-Super Moist Red Velvet Cupcakes and Persimmon Kefir Tart are just two of my favorites.
+Moist Red Velvet Cupcakes and Persimmon Tart are just two of my favorites.
 So I made a change in the original recipe.
 I substituted kefir for milk this time and I’m glad I did so.
 Kefir really changed things a lot.
 The bread turned out even more luscious and I had to change its name from classic lemon bread to Kefir Lemon Bread.

 About This Kefir Lemon Bread Recipe:

 - The sharp flavor of kefir makes the lemony flavor more noticeable.

 - If you don’t have kefir on hand, you can use regular plain yogurt or Greek yogurt but you might need to change the amount of it depending on their thickness.
 Kefir is not as thick as these two, so you will need to reach the same consistency by mixing yogurt with some water.

 - The quick lemon jam topping is optional but it’s just another thing that makes this bread so good.
 For one thing, it gives a nice look on the bread.
 Plus, the lemon zest tastes like candy as it waits.